openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
 Users can select a specific area to retrieve the relevant energy prices.
 This binding helps users monitor and manage their energy consumption based on real-time pricing data.
 It is recommended to use this binding together with a currency provider (g.e.
-Freecurrency binding) for UoM support and exchanging euro spot prices in to local valuta.
+Freecurrency binding) for exchanging euro spot prices to local currency.

 ## Supported Things